Skip to main content

 Resource Smoothing

-Resource smoothing is a resource management technique that tries to reduce resource demand so a project can be executed within the timeline that was originally planned.
+Resource smoothing is a resource management technique that tries to reduce resource demand so a project can be executed within the timeline that was originally planned (unlike resource leveling, which changes the timeline).
 An example of resource smoothing might be engaging a more experienced person to complete project work in a shorter amount of time.

 Resource Forecasting